- Town Hall

 The Milton Sports Hall of Fame will provide an opportunity to recognize, honour and preserve the sports accomplishments and contributions of our community.

 Now accepting nominations for Class of 2017.
 Application deadline is May 31, 2017.

 Ed Whitlock (Running) (1931 - 1917)

 Known for his wispy white hair and daily training runs along the path of Evergreen Cemetery -- a stone's throw away from his home -- the England-born Canadian long-distance star first ran as a teenager and took up the sport again in his 40's, running his first marathon at 46 years of age.

-Now in his mid-80's, despite on-again, off-again knee problems, the Masters running wonder continues to set new age-class world records with nearly as much frequency as when he began doing so four decades ago.
+In his mid-80's, despite on-again, off-again knee problems, the Masters running wonder continued to set new age-class world records with nearly as much frequency as when he began doing so four decades ago.
 Those records include the 1500m, mile, 5km, 10km - road, 10km - track, half marathon and marathon, many of which have been downright decimated.
 In October 2016 Ed was the first man age 85 or older to run a marathon in under 4 hours (3:56:38).

-All of that success has come without any specialized training or diet.
+All of that success came without any specialized training or diet.
 "I'm really quite non-scientific with all of this stuff.
-I basically eat what I want to eat, and my wife says she can't understand why I'm so thin when I eat so much" says Whitlock.
+I basically eat what I want to eat, and my wife says she can't understand why I'm so thin when I eat so much" said Whitlock.

-His racing exploits have been profiled in running publications worldwide, and while quite humble about his world-class status, he is always willing to talk about his passion for the sport.
-There's no doubt that down to earth attitude factors into the rock-star like reception he receives at events across the Greater Toronto Area and beyond, whether serving as a competitor or ambassador.
+His racing exploits have been profiled in running publications worldwide, and while quite humble about his world-class status, he was always willing to talk about his passion for the sport.
+There's no doubt that down to earth attitude factored into the rock-star like reception he received at events across the Greater Toronto Area and beyond, whether serving as a competitor or ambassador.